-On the broader question of constraining future cost of capital applications in their use of particular models or assumptions (i.e., issues 5(a) through 5(e)) above), we decline to implement these constraints at this time.
+On the broader question of constraining future cost of capital applications in their use of particular models or assumptions (i.e., issues 5(a) through 5(e)) above), we decline to implement these constraints at this time but do so without prejudice.
 To constrain future cost of capital cycles in this way implies that there are no conditions under which the models or assumptions intervenor parties currently disfavor hold true or prove useful in the future.
 It is incumbent upon the Joint Utilities to file applications with empirically accurate and reasonable assumptions about past, present, and future states of the world.
-It is incumbent upon the intervenor parties to provide testimony and argument to the extent the Joint Utilities do not do so.